 Candidates for this type of surgery include patients who require surgery for oral/head and neck cancer, or suffer from the effects of radiation therapy given to treat head and neck cancer, as well as patients with severe traumatic injuries of the face or neck.
 Areas commonly reconstructed include the jaws and mouth, the throat, and all areas of the face, scalp, and neck.

 A successful outcome in this type of reconstructive surgery depends upon meticulous suturing of one to three milimeter blood vessels using a microscope and sutures that are finer than human hair to reestablish blood flow to the tissue graft.
 For patients undergoing surgery to remove a cancer, use of this technique allows for immediate reconstruction of the bone or soft tissue defect and generally ensures that the patient undergoes only one surgical procedure.
-(Link to Virtual Surgical Planning)

-We are experienced in reconstructing nasal injuries or deformities and functional breathing problems arising as a result of a broken nose, previous nasal surgery, treatment of nasal skin cancer, and congenital problems, including the nasal deformity commonly associated with cleft lips.
+Our team of oral and maxillofacial surgeons are experienced in reconstructing nasal injuries or deformities and functional breathing problems arising as a result of a broken nose, previous nasal surgery, treatment of nasal skin cancer, and congenital problems, including the nasal deformity commonly associated with cleft lips.

 Patients who have suffered a recent broken nose are advised to be evaluated between five and 10 days after the injury has occurred, as they may be candidates to undergo reduction of a displaced nasal bone fracture in the office setting, potentially avoiding the need for surgery.
 Patients with longstanding nasal fractures resulting in a nasal deformity or nasal breathing difficulty may be considered for reconstruction of their problem by means of septorhinoplasty.
 Patients with an unsatisfactory result after previous nasal surgery may be considered to be candidates for revision surgery by our surgical team.